All Episodes

 I know I don't have to worry that he's going to be on the sidelines when he wants to be in the game.

-You know what the difference is between a hockey mom and a special Olympics hockey mom?
+You know what the difference is between a hockey mom and a Special Olympics hockey mom?

-And for millions of other families with special, special children.
+For our family and for millions of other families with special, special children.

 Special Olympics gives us confidence and excitement for his future.